-The easiest way to send your information to the ARRL is to use the web application found at field-day.arrl.org This excellent web tool allows you to electronically submit your Summary Sheet and all bonus documents and other required information to the ARRL, getting your information directly and immediately into a database for inclusion.
-The web form follows the information on the official ARRL Field Day Summary Sheet.
+The web app form follows the information on the official ARRL Field Day Summary Sheet.
 Just fill in all the blanks and attach your supporting files.
 The web app will prompt you if there is invalid or incomplete information.
 Once that is done, just click <SUBMIT ENTRY> at the bottom of the form and your Field Day summary information will be on its way to the ARRL, with confirmation emailed back to you for your records.
-You earn a 50 point bonus for submitting via the field-day.arrl.org web app.
 Again, if you use the web app, you can attach everything there (dupe sheets, bonus documents, photos, etc).
+If you do not receive a confirmation number or confirmation email, your entry was not submitted.
+If you require assistance with submitting an entry, email fieldday@arrl.org, or call 860-594-0232 and we will be happy to assist you.